janelia-flyem/NeuroProof/README.md

 To run <i>make test</i>, the installed libraries will need to be in the default library search path or set in LD_LIBRARY_PATH.
-The PYTHONPATH environment variable will need to be set to the lib directory create within NeuroProof.
-The binaries produced will be placed in the NeuroProof bin directory.
+The PYTHONPATH environment variable will need to be set to the lib directory created within NeuroProof.
+The binaries produced will be placed in the NeuroProof <i>bin</i> directory.

 ## NeuroProof Examples

-The top-level programs that are built in NeuroProof are defined in the src/ directory.
+The top-level programs that are built in NeuroProof are defined in the <i>src/</i> directory.
 NeuroProof's capabilities are mainly accessed via command-line executables.
 A subset of these capabilities are exposed in a python interface.
 For some examples on how to run the tool, please consult the 'examples' directory.
 If you